1991yuyang/ctpn/readme.md

     anchor_batch_size: how many anchors selected from one image
     image_batch_size: how many images send to model every training step
     lr: initial learning rate
-    lr_de_rate: lr reduce rate, new_lr = lr_de_rate * old_lr
+    lr_de_rate: lr reduce rate, new_lr = lr_de_rate * old_lr, set value of this parameter if use ReduceLROnPlateau scheduler
+    minimum_lr: mininum learning rate of lr scheduler
+    use_cosine_lr_sch: True will use cosine learning rate scheduler, False use ReduceLROnPlateau scheduler
-    patience: number of epochs with no improvement after which learning rate will be reduced
+    patience: number of epochs with no improvement after which learning rate will be reduced, set value of this parameter if use ReduceLROnPlateau scheduler
     weight_decay: weight decay, parameter weight_decay of pytorch optimizer
     lamda_1: regression loss weight
     lamda_2: side refine loss weight